Project Impact Assessment with M&V

 About this method

 The Project Impact Assessment with Measurement and Veriﬁcation (PIAM&V) method is based on internationally recognised measurement and veriﬁcation principles to calculate energy savings.
 It allows 'equipment level' energy savings to be deemed for up to ten years, using persistence and conﬁdence factors to discount initial certiﬁcate creation.
 In this method, the term ‘energy’ may refer to electricity, gas, or both.

 Using the PIAM&V method

 The Method Guide provides information required to conduct activities using this method of the ESS Rule.
-This version includes additional technical guidance.
+This version was published following amendments to the ESS Rule in April 2018.